govdelivery/govdelivery-tms-ruby/README.md

 ### Keywords::AccountDefault

-GOV311 is used but any short code of a shared vendor will work

-BART is used but any prefix will work
+Here, BART is used but any prefix will work

 -   text "bart gibberish" to GOV311
 -   text "gibberish" to private short code or number
--   response with help text by default
+-   responds with help text by default
 -   the response text should be removed if a forward command is created (only forward command responds)

 ### Keywords::AccountHelp